patterns-technical-decisions

 - Choosing between technology options (libraries, frameworks, services)

-- When research.md requires "NEEDS CLARIFICATION" resolution
+- When constraints-and-decisions.md requires "NEEDS CLARIFICATION" resolution

 - Documenting architectural decisions for the team